catalyst-cloud/catalystcloud-docs/source/compute/instance-types.rst

 An instance type may also treat pCPU as shared between more than one VM, or dedicated to a single specific VM.
 Where the pCPU is dedicated and vCPUs are threads of a pCPU, the threads are always allocated as siblings on pCPUs.
+The nature of shared pCPUs means the actual pCPU executing a vCPU will dynamically change, based on demand.

-It should be noted that vCPU performance depends on whether the pCPU is threaded, and whether the pCPUs are shared.
+It should be noted that vCPU performance depends on whether the pCPU is threaded, and whether the pCPUs are shared, in addition to usually expected differences about workload, CPU generation, and clock rates.
 The exact behavior of threads on a pCPU is documented in the CPU vendor's documentation or datasheets.

+Lastly, whether all vCPU are used by an operating system is dependant on the operating system.
+You may need to consult documentation for the operating system about any limits on vCPU, cores, and sockets.
+We are also unable to guarantee that a virtual server is provided with a CPU topology that will always implement the most optimal approach for any operating system or license for software.

 .. _change-instance-type: